emmanuelayanful/AI4SCIENCE/README.md

-# Nim Game with AI Using Pygame
+# Nim Game implemented with AI Using Pygame

 This is a Python implementation of the classic **Nim Game**, where a player competes against an AI.
 The AI uses the XOR-sum strategy to make optimal moves.
 The game is built using the **Pygame** library, featuring interactive gameplay with restart and end-game options.